 This is my newest camera that I got from Precision Camera right here in Austin (also available on Amazon).
 Its super lightweight which makes it great for traveling.
 It has 24.2 megapixels sensor for really great quality high-resolution images.
 It’s got a sweet touchscreen that makes adjusting settings easy.
 My favorite part though is definitely the Wi-Fi feature — through the Canon app, you can send the photos straight from your camera to your phone no matter where you are!
 Which makes posting to Instagram a lot easier when on the road.
 I would highly recommend this camera to anyone who wants a high-quality camera for a great price (under $600)!

-I recently got a new camera (mentioned above), but I STILL keep this camera body incase I ever need a second camera.
+I recently got a new camera (mentioned above), but I STILL keep this camera body in case I ever need a second camera.
 I’ve had it for almost 9 years now (the link above is the newest version) and have never had an issue!
 It’s not the fanciest camera Canon makes by far, but it’s definitely a great model and gets the job done for me.
-A con is that it’s not the easiest to use in manual, but takes great photos in the automatic modes, making it a good choice for beginners.
+A con is that it’s not the easiest to use in manual, but it takes great photos in the automatic modes, making it a good choice for beginners.

 This lens is great for everyday use, is super versatile, and good in most situations.
 This has been my go-to lens for years.
 Below are pictures that were taken with it: